-- Effective for meetings on or after Oct.
-1, 2023, the director is the nomination committee chair (or, if not on ballot, the board chair or other appropriate director) and there is not at least one woman on the board.
-Mitigating factors may include: - Compliance with the relevant board diversity standard at the preceding AGM. - Clear commitment to address the lack of gender diversity on the board and progress against the agreed voluntary diversity targets during the year. - Other relevant factors as applicable.
+Generally vote against the nomination committee chair (or, if not on ballot, the board chair or other appropriate director) and there is not at least one woman on the board.
+Mitigating factors may include:

+- Compliance with the relevant board diversity standard at the preceding AGM. - Clear commitment to address the lack of gender diversity on the board and progress against the agreed voluntary diversity targets during the year. - Other relevant factors as applicable.